akkana/pytopo/docs/sphinxdoc/index.rst

 PyTopo can also show tracks and waypoints in several different formats, can save favorite places, and has some rudimentary track editing ability.

-Downloaded map tiles are cached forever (or until you remove them), so you can download tiles and then use PyTopo offline if, like me, you often travel to places where there's little or no internet access.
+Downloaded map tiles are cached forever (or until you remove them), so you can download tiles and then use PyTopo offline in places where there's little or no internet access.

 ==========
 Installing